Request save point and last-pages mechanism

 • three application pages placed in steps Step1 and Step2

-• Application save point defining the location of the thank-you page,
+• Application save point indicating the location of the thank-you page,

-• one completion page located in the step Step3.
+• one completion page located in step Step3.

 All pages placed in steps located below the Application save point are treated as completion pages.